Lord John Joicey-Cecil: Early life

+Career

 He was commissioned an officer in the Grenadier Guards.
 After resigning from the regular army, he was appointed major in the 4th (Militia) Battalion, the Lincolnshire Regiment on 17 November 1897.
 After his elder brother Lord William resigned from his command of the battalion, Lord John was on 25 October 1902 appointed in command and promoted lieutenant-colonel.

-Joicey-Cecil was elected to the House of Commons for Stamford in 1906, a seat he held until January 1910 general election.
+Joicey-Cecil was in early 1903 chosen as the Conservative party candidate to contest Stamford, after the incumbent William Younger indicated he wanted to step down at the next election.
+This did not take place until January 1906, when Joicey-Cecil was elected to the House of Commons for Stamford, a seat he held until the following January 1910 general election.
 In April 1910, he was appointed a deputy lieutenant of Lincolnshire.

+Personal life

-Joicey-Cecil married Isabella Maud Joicey in 1896 and assumed the additional surname of Joicey.
-He died in June 1942, aged 75.
+On 15 September 1896, he married Isabella Maud Joicey, daughter of Colonel John Joicey, and assumed the additional surname of Joicey.
+Together, they were the parents of: